Moxtra/moxtra-bot-sdk-nodejs/README.md

 ## Core Concepts

-- Bot verification flow: before saving bot configuration during bot creation, a verification request with message_type=bot_verify&verify_token='YOUR_VERIFY_TOKEN'&
+- Bot verification flow: before saving bot configuration during bot creation, a JSONP verification request with message_type=bot_verify&verify_token='YOUR_VERIFY_TOKEN'&
 bot_challenge='RANDOM_STRING' sending to the configured verify_url.
 To complete the bot creation, this request expects the same 'RANDOM_STRING' gets returned.

 - Binder based bot installation: each received message event has the corresponding *binder_id* and *access_token* for reply, which are encapsulated in the `Chat` object